-Benefits of the Water Meter Upgrade Project
+Benefits of the AMI Project

-Access to your water usage information.
-After your new AMI meter is installed, you have the option to register for the City’s online water use portal to access your hourly water usage.
+After your new digital meter is installed, you have the option to register with the City’s online water use portal to access your hourly water usage.
 This information can enable you to better understand and manage your water use and associated bill.

 Installation Process Overview